alphagov/pay-selfservice/docs/arch/adr-001-orchestration-of-new-service-creation.md

 1. `selfservice` calls `POST` `http://adminusers/v1/api/users`
 1. `selfservice` calls `PATCH` `http://adminusers/v1/api/services/{serviceExternalId}`

+(shown in black in the diagram)

 ### Option B: Orchestration in `adminusers`

 1. `selfservice` calls adminusers to create the service and user accounts
   1. `adminusers` calls `POST` `http://connector/v1/api/accounts`, and records the id `gateway_account_id`
   1. `adminusers` internally creates the user
   1. `adminusers` internally creates the service, recording the `gateway_account_id`

+(shown in green as option 2 in the diagram)

 ### Option C: New `serviceManager` orchestration service